Templo de la Sagrada Familia, Cusco: Description

 The temple is composed of a Latin cross nave with a rectangular floor plan with small lateral niches.
 The walls inside the temple are polished stone with lime plaster.
 The whole church is also built with andesite.
 The roof of the temple is composed of five vaults built with rectangular bricks.
 In the sector of the presbytery the altarpiece or baroque altar with two lateral sacristies is located.
 The wall of the facade is treated as a rectangular stonework canvas, composed of three bodies.
-The crowning of the facade is a cenefa element with circular ornaments on which the cornice tops.
+The crowning of the facade is a border element with circular ornaments on which the cornice tops.

 The temple has a altarpiece of cedar, made in 1737, baroque, carved and gilded, with mostly old images and canvases and a beautiful silver front, as well as the tabernacle and the racks, all very well made.
 It is recorded that in 1745, José Pardo de Figueroa, Marquis of San Lorenzo de Valleumbroso, donated the front of silver, mayas, blandones and other wealths, as well as a silver lamp and a crystal lamp.

 The interior paintings are by the noble Indigenous Antonio Sinchi Roca.
 The paintings are titled The Eucharist, The Penance and The Baptism, which possibly formed part of a series dedicated to the Sacraments.
 In another place, the portrait of Bishop Gabriel de Arregui was painted, the person who began the construction of the temple.